Girls For A Change

-Girls For A Change (GFC) is a US 501(c)3 organization based in San Jose, California, that seeks to empower girls and young women by inviting them to design, lead, fund and implement social change projects that tackle issues girls face in their own neighborhoods.
+Girls For A Change (GFC) is a US 501(c)(3) organization based in San Jose, California, that seeks to empower girls and young women by inviting them to design, lead, fund and implement social change projects that tackle issues girls face in their own neighborhoods.
 It connects them with adult women trained to serve as volunteer coaches, who become role models and also advocates.

 History

 Girls For A Change grew out of an initiative launched in Santa Clara County, California in 2000, and was officially founded in 2002 in San Jose, after the founders received initial help and training from Women's Technology Cluster.
-In 2003 it received a grant from the Draper Richards Foundation, with which it expanded in 2004 to Oakland, Santa Cruz, and East Palo Alto and in 2006 to Phoenix, Arizona.
+In 2003 it received a grant from the Draper Richards Foundation.
 In 2008 there was a national tour of Change Your World training sessions, an online GFC Action Network was launched, and the organization further spread to Richmond, Virginia.
-The founding board included Niko Everett (formerly Clifford), the founding CEO, and Whitney Smith, who succeeded her as CEO.
-In 2013 Smith stepped down and was succeeded by Angela Patton, the organization's program manager in Richmond, Virginia.
+In 2013, CEO Whitney Smith stepped down and was succeeded by Angela Patton, the organization's program manager in Richmond, Virginia.

 Girls For A Change in Richmond, Virginia, was founded in 2007 by African American girls seeking to improve the image of black fathers, and focuses on empowering girls of color.